Clackamas Community College

 4 credits, Spring

-Examine the elements of form, space, structure, and sculpture.
-Create works of art using various sculptural processes.
+Examine the elements of form, space, and structure.
+Create works of art using various processes.
 Examine historical and contemporary issues and ideas relating to sculpture and 3-dimensional design.

 ART-119 Time-Based Art